Jury Frequently Asked Questions

 - Are 75 years of age or older;

 - Have reported to court for jury service in the past 12 months.
 You must have been present in court for at least one day and must provide a certificate of attendance from the other court showing the date(s) you were present;

-- Are solely responsible for the care of a child under the age of 12 or an aged or infirm person and you are not employed outside the home;
+- Are solely responsible for the care of a pre-school child or an aged or infirm person and you are not employed outside the home;

 - Reside more than 80 miles from the courthouse to which you are summoned;

 - Serve as a volunteer firefighter or member of a volunteer rescue squad or ambulance crew.

 May I postpone my service to a later date?

 You may request a one-time postponement of your jury service for up to six months.
 When you request a postponement, please be prepared to identify a two-week period within the next six months to which your service can be postponed.